Ellern Mede School

 The school provides a stimulating, positive educational experience which promotes good self-esteem and the achievement of realistically high standards of work and behaviour.
 All young people are recognised for what they can do and supported to overcome difficulties and distress.
 Students are encouraged to recognise and value difference and to respect and empathise with others.

-The school works closely with the staff teams at Ellern Mede to maintain a therapeutic milieu.
-This is described by one of our governors as:
+The school works closely with the clinical teams at Ellern Mede Ridgeway to maintain a therapeutic and positive learning environment, which supports a therapeutic milieu,

 "...... a structured environment that provides a variety of human relationships, satisfactory emotional interactions, opportunities for new learning and experiences, mastering of new situations and the development of personal and social competence.
 It should aim to meet the child’s need for respect, appreciation, approval and praise, to reduce anxiety, guilt and psychological conflict.
 To strengthen existing competencies and develop new coping skills where possible."